wj88/superman/README.md

 * ensure the prerequists are installed
 * compile the kernel-module
 * compile the daemon
-* clone and compile the correct version of OpenSSL
-* build a custom initial ramdisk image based, modified from the current systems kernel, including
+* build a custom root filesystem, based on the current ubuntu system, including
-    * extracts the current systems initrd
+    * deboostraps a new root filesystem
     * downloads prerequiste apt packages required and extracts them
     * incorperates the kernel-module and daemon
     * incorperates supporting scripts
-    * rebuilds the initrd
+    * builds an image of the filesystem
 * runs the test, including
     * sets up a network bridge interface for the nodes to talk over
     * configures a tap for each node
-    * execute a qemu instance for each node, using the current systems kernel and custom initrd
+    * execute a qemu instance for each node, using the current systems kernel and custom root filesystem, in non-persistant mode (filesystem changes will be lost)
     * saves pcap files for each node under /tmp

 Layer 3 IP network communication between each qemu instance is secured using SUPERMAN.